decidim-ice/decidim-module-decidim_awesome/docs/tweaks/proposals-participation.md

 - **Default behavior:** Disabled by default; setting `allow_limiting_amendments = true` shows the amendment limit option in admin UI
 - **Admin control:** Yes admins can toggle limit per component
 - **Scope:** Applies to proposals in evaluating/answering state only; completed amendments unaffected
-- **Configurable limit:** Can adjust max concurrent amendments per component (default 1)
-- **Performance:** Amendment locking adds minimal overhead; database constraint prevents race conditions
-- **Notifications:** Proposers notified when amendment decision made; can resubmit immediately
+- **Limit:** Fixed at 1 concurrent amendment per proposal in evaluating state; the admin toggles this on/off per component (not a configurable number)
+- **Performance:** Minimal overhead; the check is done on amendment creation
 - **Compatibility:** Works with all proposal types and voting models

 ![Limiting amendments](../../examples/limit_amendments.png)